2026 HSC ATAR Calculator

 - Analyse your range: We provide an estimated ATAR plus a range based on past scaling data over the last 7 years.

-If you select a school, Band 6/E4 counts from the HSC Honour Roll will appear below the scaled marks for each course (or in the expander on mobile).
-These counts show how many students from that school achieved a top-band HSC mark (90+/100 for 2-unit courses or 45+/50 for 1-unit courses) in recent years, and can help you gauge potential outcomes relative to your internal school ranking.
+Select your school above to see school-specific data below each course.
+This includes Band 6/E4 counts from the HSC Honour Roll, showing how many students from that school achieved a top-band HSC mark (90+/100 for 2-unit courses or 45+/50 for 1-unit courses) in recent years.
+For NSW public schools, average HSC marks from the school's annual report (SPaRO data) are also shown where available.
+These can help you gauge potential outcomes relative to your internal school ranking.

 | Course | HSC Mark | ||